bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-* Take care of weirdness that results from client/server discrepancies.
-    * Only About, Carousel, and Lyric need to render for SEO
+# Easy tasks for tomorrow
+* Make Mara the loading indicator.
+* Why is font in song banner small?
+* Figure out why window resizing timeout seems to have regressed.
-* GA in HTML (GA was already broken in production.)
+* GA (GA was already broken in production.)
+* Stringify internal stylesheets

+# Ongoing Gatsby tasks
 * Pages and routing
+    * 404 page
 * URL replacement
-* Admin routes
+* Add back admin routes

 * Favicon
-* 404 page
 * Splash page
 * Deprecated page
-* Look into s3 versioning

-* Make Mara the loading indicator

-* Why is font in song banner small?
+* Take care of weirdness that results from client/server discrepancies.
+    * Heightless and zoom show the same thing.
+    * Always render Carousel, even in mobile.
+Show carousel if heightless.
+    * Only About, Carousel, and Lyric need to render for SEO.